saiba-tenpura/portfolio/content/blog/nvim-ollama.md

 ## 1. Installing Ollama

 So let's first start off by installing Ollama.
 If you are running Linux like me you can just run the following command to install it.
 Otherwise please refer to the instructions in the [official GitHub repository](https://github.com/ollama/ollama).

 ```
 curl -fsSL https://ollama.com/install.sh | sh
 ```

-After the installation process has finished you can try to startup the model of your choice and since I'm mainly going to use the LLM as a coding assistant as mentioned before I decided to use the Code Llama model.
+After the installation process has finished, you can setup the model of your choice.
+In this case, I decided on the Code Llama model since it covers my primary programming languages.
+The following command will automatically pull and run the 7B parameter version of it.

 ```
 ollama run codellama
 ```

-This will automatically pull and run the 7B parameter version of the model.

 ## 2. Configure the Neovim Plugin

-Next add the [gen.nvim](https://github.com/David-Kunz/gen.nvim) plugin, which is going to serve as the interface between Neovim and Ollama, via your plugin manager of choice in my case I'm using [lazy.nvim](https://github.com/folke/lazy.nvim).
+Next add the [gen.nvim](https://github.com/David-Kunz/gen.nvim) plugin, which is going to serve as the interface between Neovim and Ollama, via your plugin manager of choice.
+In this example I'm using [lazy.nvim](https://github.com/folke/lazy.nvim).

 ```
 require('lazy').setup({
   "David-Kunz/gen.nvim",
 })
 ```

-Then you can setup the plugin by specifying the model and keyboard shortcuts you would like to use for interacting with the model.
+Then, you can set up the plugin by specifying the model, keyboard shortcuts, and other options you want to use for interacting with the model.

 ```
 require('gen').setup({